 Residents are encouraged to contact SNC through an online portal on SNC’s website if they are continuing to experience any problems with their wells or if they have any concerns and information to share with staff from this year’s drought.

-You can read the full SNCA memo HERE.
+You can read the full SNCA memo on their website.

 Posted October 9, 2020